vshua/Stepik-Selenium-Python/README.md

 # Stepik-Selenium-Python
 Selenium and Python testing course

-Testing task for work with Git.
+Work with Git is testing